Google Search Appliance software version 6.2

 For more information, see Iterating Over a Document List.

-interface gets the properties from a document.
+The Document interface gets the properties from a document.
 This

 interface enables the connector manager to extract property values and names from